 The Canada Pension Plan (CPP) is a retirement pension benefit paid out by the Federal Government to eligible individuals or their families.
 The amount received is based on what you have contributed to the plan during your working years and for how long you made those contributions.

-The CPP was established in 1966 and has undergone several changes since then with more significant changes on the horizon.
+The CPP was established in 1966 and has undergone several changes since then, with more significant changes on the horizon.
 For those who work in Quebec, the provincial plan is referred to as the Quebec Pension Plan (QPP).

 - The standard age to start receiving the CPP pension benefit is age 65.
-However, a person can become eligible for the reduced CPP as early as age 60.
+However, a person can become eligible for the reduced CPP as early as 60.
 If you want an even increased pension benefit, you can postpone your CPP pension until after age 65 (up to a maximum age of 70).

 - To be eligible, you must have worked in Canada and made CPP contributions